What is the Myotatic Reflex?

 Another automatic response of the nervous system is reflex.
 The body reacts by default depending on a specific stimulus.
 This can be a practiced response or a preprogrammed one.
 The miotic reflex is one of those answers.

-When a muscle is stretched, an impulse is immediately sent to the spinal cord and a response is received to contract the muscle.
-Since the impulse only has to go to the spinal cord and return, not all the way to the brain, it is a very fast impulse (usually it happens in 1-2 milliseconds).
+When a muscle is stretched, an impulse is immediately sent to the spinal cord, and a response is received from contracting the muscle.
+Since the inspiration only has to go to the spinal cord and return, not to the brain, it is a swift impulse (usually, it happens in 1-2 milliseconds).

-The synergistic muscles, those that produce the same movement, are also innervated when the stretch reflex is activated.
+The synergistic muscles, which produce the same movement, are also innervated when the stretch reflex is activated.
 This further strengthens the contraction and prevents injuries.

-At the same time, the myotatic reflex has an inhibitory aspect for the antagonist muscles.
+At the same time, the myotatic reflex has an inhibitory aspect for the antagonist’s muscles.

-When the stretch reflex is activated, the impulse is sent from the stretched muscle spindle and the motor neuron is divided so that the contract signal can be sent to the stretched muscle, while a signal can be sent to relax the antagonist muscles.
+When the stretch reflex is activated, the impulse is sent from the stretched muscle spindle, and the motor neuron is divided so that the contract signal can be sent to the pulled muscle.
+In contrast, a password can be sent to relax the antagonist’s muscles.

-Without this inhibitory action, as soon as the stretched muscle began to contract, the antagonist muscle would stretch causing a stretch reflex.
-Both muscles would end up contracting simultaneously.
+Without this inhibitory action, as soon as the stretched muscle began to contract, the antagonist muscle would pull, causing a stretch reflex.
+Both forces would end up acquiring simultaneously.

-The myotatic reflex is very important in posture.
-It helps to maintain the correct posture because a slight inclination towards either side causes a stretch in the muscles of the spine, the hip and the leg towards the other side, which is quickly counteracted by the stretch reflex.
+The myotatic reflex is critical in posture.
+It helps maintain the correct posture because a slight inclination towards either side causes a stretch in the spine’s muscles, the hip, and the leg towards the other side, which is quickly counteracted by the stretch reflex.

 This is a constant process of adjustment and maintenance.
 The body is constantly under pushing and pulling forces from the outside, one of which is the force of gravity.

-Another example of the myotatic reflex is the knee test performed by doctors.
-When the patellar tendon is hit with a small hammer or other device, it causes a slight stretch in the tendon and, consequently, the quadriceps muscles.
+Another example of myotatic reflex is the knee test performed by doctors.
+When the patellar tendon is hit with a small hammer or another device, it causes a slight stretch in the tendon and, consequently, the quadriceps muscles.

 The result is a rapid, albeit slight, contraction of the quadriceps muscles, which results in a small kicking motion.

 The muscles are attached to the tendons, which hold them together to the bone.
-The muscles have tendons in each accessory.
-In the union of the muscle to the tendon there is a muscular spindle that is very sensitive to stretching.
+The forces have tendons in each accessory.
+In the union of the power to the tendon, there is a muscular spindle that is very sensitive to stretching.

-This releases the upper motor neurons and other parts of the central nervous system for more important functions.
+This releases the upper motor neurons and other parts of the central nervous system for more essential functions.

-Motor neurons travel from the spinal cord to the muscle and back in a continuous cycle.
-Conscious movement comes from impulses in the brain that travel through the spinal cord, over this circuit, and then back to the brain for processing.
+Motor neurons travel from the spinal cord to the muscle and back continuously.
+The conscious movement comes from impulses in the brain that travel through the spinal cord, over this circuit, and then back to the brain for processing.

-The myotatic reflex skips the part of the brain from the trip and follows the simple loop of the muscle to the spinal cord and back, making it a very fast sequence.
+The myotatic reflex skips the part of the brain from the trip and follows the simple loop of the muscle to the spinal cord and back, making it a swift sequence.

 What causes it?

-The myotatic reflex is caused by a stretching in the muscular spindle.
+The myotatic reflex is caused by stretching in the muscular spindle.
 When the stretch impulse is received, a rapid sequence of events occurs.
-The motor neuron is activated and the stretched muscles and their support muscles contract while the antagonist muscles are inhibited.
+The motor neuron is activated, and the pulled muscles and their support muscles contract while the antagonist’s muscles are inhibited.

-It can be activated by external forces (like a load placed on the muscle) or internal forces (motor neurons are stimulated from within).
+External forces can activate it (like a load placed on the muscle) or internal points (motor neurons are stimulated from within).